 It works by sending sound waves from the transmitter, which then bounce off of an object and then return to the receiver.
 You can determine how far away something is by the time it takes for the sound waves to get back to the sensor.
-Let's get right to it!.
-Connections

 The connections are very simple: